 Protecting the credentials required for root access also forms a key part of multiple regulatory compliance regimes.
 For example, financial institutions adhering to PCI DSS requirement 10 must ensure that all actions taken through a root access password are logged.
 Controls on root access are mentioned throughout the NIST 800-53 security standard as well.

 CyberArk offers the industry-leading solution for discovering, managing, and securing privileged access.
 CyberArk’s privileged access solutions protect root access credentials and satisfy compliance requirements around logs associated with their use.
 CyberArk holds the root access credentials in an encrypted, tamper-proof vault and is able to provide separate credentials to administrators based on policy.

 When these separate credentials are used in a system like BlueCat, CyberArk logs all of the activity and changes in an auditable format.
 All sessions are automatically recorded, monitored for anomalous use, and stored in the vault.
 CyberArk also uses real-time threat detection to automatically block known malicious commands, offering further protection against the misuse of this privileged access.

 CyberArk has always been able to protect root access credentials in BlueCat’s DDI management solutions.
 Recently we made that connection official by joining CyberArk’s C3 Alliance partner program.

-Since it does not allow root access at all, Infoblox does not offer an integration with Cyberark.
+Since our main competitor does not allow root access, the vendor does not offer an integration with Cyberark.

 How to connect BlueCat to your CyberArk instance